Met Police Admit Failure to Investigate Sex Abuse Allegations Against Former Officer

 It has been revealed that Carrick abused women within three separate controlling and coercive relationships, and also during one-off encounters.
 Sexual abusers can still be brought to justice, regardless of what their relationship was with the victim at the time, or if they were in a position of authority.

-Our team of Abuse Lawyers know that survivors and victims of abuse can struggle to come forward.
+Our team of Abuse Solicitors know that survivors and victims of abuse can struggle to come forward.
 This is often made worse when the abuser is, or has been in, a position of authority, control or power, or is a respected member of society.
 Accusations against Carrick over the years were either dropped because the survivors felt unable to go forward with the investigation, or the police did not consider them to be serious enough.

 Our lawyers at Simpson Millar have over 30 years of experience dealing with instances of institutional and religious abuse.
 We have a track record of listening to and supporting survivors of sexual abuse on their journey to justice.